Skip navigation

 No degree or qualification is required for this role.
 For further information, please read through the position description here.

-This program is for permanent and temporary migrants who are active in their community.
-If you help organise events or bring people to them, or help members of your community to access information and services, you are who we are looking for!
+If you help organise events or bring people together, or help your community members to access information and services, we want to hear from you!

 Successful applicants will attend a paid 5-day training program.
 Training will take place during business hours and all successful applicants are required to attend.